Encore (Eminem album): Critical reception

 Encore received mixed to positive reviews from critics, with more of a negative response compared to Eminem's past three albums.
-The review aggregation website Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, gave the album an average score of 64, based on 26 reviews, indicating "generally favorable" reviews.

 Josh Love from Stylus Magazine felt Eminem was "dying" with this album, whose concept was "end-to-end mea culpa", full of "clarifications, rectifications and excuses", revising the history of "a man who knows he doesn't have much time left".
 Scott Plangenhoef, writing for Pitchfork called Encore a "transitional record" and "the sound of a man who seems bored of re-branding and playing celebrity games".
 BBC Music's Adam Webb believed it starts "fantastically" but ends "abominably", writing that it has too many "low points".
 David Browne from Entertainment Weekly said Eminem "sacrifices the rich, multi-textured productions" of his two previous albums for "thug-life monotony, cultural zingers for petty music-biz score-settling, and probing self-analysis for juvenile humor".
 He concluded his review by saying that Eminem has become "predictable" on Encore, something that he wasn't before.

 Stephen Thomas Erlewine was more enthusiastic in his review for AllMusic, calling the music "spartan", built on "simple unadorned beats and keyboard loops", and the lyrics "plain-spoken and literal".
 Robert Christgau said Eminem still sounded "funny, catchy and clever, and irreverent past his allotted time", noting that even the bonus tracks "keep on pushing".
 In Rolling Stone, he wrote that Encore was not as "astonishing" as The Marshall Mathers LP, but praised Eminem for maturing his lyrical abilities while retaining his sense of humor.
 Steve Jones from USA Today also spoke positively about the album, calling Eminem's producing and lyrical skills as "top-flight" and noting that the record explores "the many sides of Marshall Mathers".